hetalang/heta-specifications/actions.md

 The format of heta-based modeling platform is a kind of declarative language (scheme).
 Nevertheless Heta is not actually a declarative language because it sequentially updates and changes the platform.

 The "action" is term used in Heta language to clarify what platform should do with a statement.
-Some of actions like `#import` works at modules level.
+Some of actions like `#include` works at file level.

 Action is designated by `#` symbol before the action type and can be used in any statement.